BollinsureBusinessWorkers' Comp

 Death Benefits

 If a work injury results in death, California law requires payments to dependents.
-Burial expenses up to $10,000 plus ongoing dependency payments.
+Burial and dependency benefits may apply under California rules.

 Payable to spouse, children, and qualifying dependents.